 You can see my blog for latest thoughts on COVID-19 transmission and masks.

-There is a Physics of Fluids paper mainly on models of how masks/face coverings work.
+There is also an earlier Physics of Fluids paper mainly on models of how masks/face coverings work.
 The theory work was done by Josh Robinson and experiments by Ioatzin Rios de Anda, both working in the group of Paddy Royall – who was then at Bristol but is now at ESPCI in Paris.
 I helped with some Lattice Boltzmann simulations.

-The physics of how masks/face-coverings work is a bit complex (see links to preprints below which have the details) but basically they are are air filters that you wear on your face.
+The physics of how masks/face-coverings work is a bit complex but basically they are are air filters that you wear on your face.
 An air filter is something that allows air through (so you can breathe) but traps particles (in this case droplets that may contain virus) inside it.
 This means separating out the air and the particles.
 How this is done depends very sensitively on size of the droplets.
 The smallest ones (below around 0.3 micrometres) are small enough to just diffuse into the surfaces of the fibres of the mask, and stick.
 Big ones (a few micrometres or larger) can’t follow the air through the mask because the particles have too much inertia.
 This inertia means that they crash straight into the fibres and stick.
-This is illustrated in the little movie below.
-The movie shows two particles (in red).
-The first has very little inertia (technically has a small Stokes number), and this particle follows the air around a model of the cross-section of a fibre (green), and is not filtered.
-The second has much more inertia, can’t follow the air around the fibre and crashes into it — and so is filtered out.

 Between the diffusion and inertial mechanisms there is gap for particles around 0.3 to 1 micrometre, which both surgical and cloth masks don’t filter effectively.
 The more advanced N95/FFP2 respirators worn as part of PPE rely on a third mechanism to filter particles in this size range: electrostatic interactions due to charged up fibres inside the mask.
 Final comment: masks are only as good as their fit — air that goes round the edges is not filtered! — so please make sure the fit is reasonably good.